absu07/computer-vision-task/README.md

       `docker build -t "image-name" .`

    2. Running the Docker Container:
-      Once the Docker image is built, you can run the container with the following command:
+      - Once the Docker image is built, you can run the container with the following command:

-      `docker run --rm -it "image-name"`
+        `docker run -it "image-name"`

          This command starts the application which evaluates the ONNX files against the validation data provided and identifies the best-performing model.

+   3. Running the application as a web service:
+      - The application has been converted into a web service using the FastAPI web application framework.
+To run the application as a web service/To start the FastAPI application, use the following command:

+        `uvicorn app:app --reload`

+   4. Sending a POST Request:
+      - After starting the FastAPI server, you can send a POST request **(so that the FastAPI application can perform predictions through a web request)** using the provided Python script:

+        `python .\POST_Request.py`

+        This command runs the POST_Request.py script, which sends a POST request **(in the form of base64 encoded image data which returns an image string)** to the FastAPI application.
+The application then returns **a list of bounding boxes** of the faces in the image.